 - dogs

-Mountain lions do prey on other lions if no other game is available.
+Tip: Mountain lions will prey on other lions if no other animals are available.

 Protect your pets